redlibrarian/redlibrarian.github.io/_posts/2017-11-04-class-user-data-labour.markdown

 function within the struggle between labour and capital, which led to seeing these things as objectively valuable, useful, and good, and only put to bad use by exploitative capitalists.
-The dominant federation of labour union at the time maintained this position, seeing "time and motion studies, 'human relations', even the restructuring and parcellisation of the labour process [i.e. the assembly line]" as possessing "an intrinsic rationality and necessity which their current
+The dominant federation of labour unions at the time maintained this position, seeing "time and motion studies, 'human relations', even the restructuring and parcellisation of the labour process [i.e. the assembly line]" as possessing "an intrinsic rationality and necessity which their current